-- (ii) For each respondent who was asked the question, compare their response in 2016 with the respondent's rounding type in the relevant domain and scale segment inferred by applying the algorithm to the 2002-2014 data. - (iii) If the granularity of the response observed in 2016 to a given expectation question is consistent with the rounding type inferred by the algorithm for the domain to which the question belongs and the scale segment in which the response falls, flag the case as valid. - (iv) Count the fraction of valid cases out of the total number of cases.
+- (ii) For each respondent who was asked the question, compare their response in 2016 with the respondent's rounding type in the relevant domain and scale segment inferred by applying the algorithm to the 2002-2014 data. - (iii) If the granularity of the response observed in 2016 to a given expectation question is consistent with the rounding type inferred by the algorithm for the domain to which the question belongs and the scale segment in which the response falls, flag the case as valid.
+Invalid cases are those where the response given in 2016 is more refined than expected based on the type classification.

+(iv) Count the fraction of valid cases out of the total number of cases.

 We formally describe the criteria we used to judge consistency between individual 2016 responses and the rounding types inferred by the algorithm based on the 2002-2014 data in Sub-section SA4.4 of the Supplementary Appendix.
-Such criteria should be apparent in Table 6, which shows validation results for the "survival past 75" question.
+Such criteria should be apparent in Table 7, which shows validation results for the "survival past 75" question.
 Table S13 in the Supplementary Appendix shows analogous statistics for the "working past 62" and the "stock market goes up" questions.